-Before you can decide which options are best suited for your farmers/clients, you need to assess if they are feasible in the local context.
-All of the 'best bet' climate smart CSA options listed have been proven to work.
-But, this does not mean that they are suitable for every farmer.
+Before you can decide which options are best suited for your

-It is vital to understand how different solutions might impact men, women, and youth differently.
-For example, a recommendation to plant a new drought-tolerant seed variety that is available five kilometres away in a farm supply store might be a simple solution for an adult male farmer with access to transport, but might not be suitable for a single femaleheaded household with a small child that is still being breastfed.
-If malnutrition is an issue, are their available drought tolerant seed varieties that are biofortified and/or is there potential for intercropping?
+farmers/clients, you need to assess if they are feasible in the local context.
+All the best climate smart CSA options listed have been proven to work; however, that does not mean impact men, women, and youth differently.
+For example, a recommendation to plant a new drought-tolerant variety of sorghum that is available five kilometres away in a farm supply store might be a simple solution for an adult male farmer with access to transport, but might not be suitable for a single female-headed household with a small child that